MicrosoftDocs/windows-dev-docs/hub/apps/get-started/index.md

 ## Create new apps

-When you want to create a new app for Windows, the first decision you make is what type of app to build.
+When you want to create a new app for Windows 11 or Windows 10, the first decision you make is what type of app to build.
 The Windows and .NET development tools in Visual Studio provide several different types of apps you can build, each with their own Visual Studio project types and different strengths.

 Each app type includes an app model that defines the lifecycle of the app, a default UI framework that lets you create apps like Word and Excel that run in the Windows desktop environment, and access to a comprehensive set of managed and native APIs for using Windows features.
 Some of these platforms share certain traits and are better suited for specific application types.